URiem/portfolio-project-3/README.md

 ### Features

-#### Welcome Section
+#### Main Menu

 <details>
-<summary>Welcome Screen</summary>
+<summary>Main Menu</summary>
 <img src="docs/welcomescrn.png" width="700">
 </details>

-- A welcome message is displayed and the user can choose from several options to read instruction, optain further information or start the test.
+- A welcome message is displayed and the user can choose from a menu of 8 option how to proceed.

 #### Information Sections